piwa/Home-Monitoring/README.md

 # Home-Monitoring

 Measuring of temperature and some other cool stuff with Raspberry Pi and ESP8266.
-Visualistaion via Grafana, data transfer via MQTT, Telegraf, and InfluxDB.
+Visualisation via Grafana, data transfer via MQTT, Telegraf, and InfluxDB.